Lokgic/diss-repo/src/weight-chapter.md

+---
+bibliography: "/Users/lok/Dropbox/diss/repo/src/diss.bib"
+csl: "/Users/lok/Dropbox/diss/repo/src/chicago-fullnote-bibliography.csl"
+geometry: "left=1.2in,right=1.2in,top=1.2in,bottom=1.2in"
+header-includes:
+    - \setlength\parindent{24pt}
+fontsize: 12pt
+numbersections: true
+title: Higher Order Relevance and the Weight of Evidence
+author: Lok C. Chan
+---

 # Introduction

-This chapter aims to discuss the issue of evidential *weight* in the context of *probabilism*, which is generally characterized as committed to two theses:
+This chapter aims to discuss the issue of evidential *weight* in the context of *probabilism*, which is generally characterized as being committed to two theses:

 1. The strength of a belief can be measured numerically as *degrees of belief*.
 2. The rationality of degrees of belief is governed by the axioms of probability.

 Since probabilism purports to be an overarching position about belief and their rationality, probabilists owe us an explanation for our existing epistemic practices.^[Even though 'probabilism' is often used as a synonymy for 'Bayesianism', I take the former to be a broader term than the latter.
 Bayesians are probabilists, but in addition, they also hold Bayes's Rule to be the *only* rational way to revise one's belief.
 To be more precise, I also distinguish *epistemic* Bayesians and *statistical* Bayesians, and in this paper when I use the term 'Bayesian', I typically have in mind a philosopher who holds the view about belief revision just described.
 A Bayesian *statistician* is also a probabilist - she might think that while belief comes in degrees and Bayesian statistics is the best framework for drawing inferences, not all beliefs can be meaningfully given a Bayesian analysis.]
-For each of these practices, probabilists either have to provide a probabilistic account for its rationality, or argue that we are better off without it.^[For instance, van Fraassen's argument that inference to the best explanation violates the axios of probability.]
+For each of these practices, probabilists either have to provide a probabilistic account for its rationality, or argue that we are better off without it.^[For instance, van Fraassen's argument that inference to the best explanation violates the axioms of probability.]

-One especially troublesome notion for probabilism is to account for the *weight* of evidence, which is roughly a measure of the *amount* of evidence.
-This is usually poorly captured by probability.
-To see why, imagine twos urn $A$ and $B$ with an unknown proportions black and white balls.
+One especially troublesome issue for probabilism is to account for the *weight* of evidence, which is roughly a measure of the *amount* of evidence, for this is often unreflected by probability.
+To see why, imagine two urns $A$ and $B$ with unknown proportions of black and white balls.
 Suppose you sample (with replacement) 30 balls from the urn $A$ and find 15 black balls and 15 white balls.
-Now, with good reason, you infer that the proportion of black balls in $A$ - call it $\theta_A$ is about $0.5$.
-You then decide to sample from $B$, but this time you only manage to draw 4 samples but you find 3 black balls.
-Your best estimate for $\theta_B$ then would be $0.75$.
-At this point, I offer you another chance to draw from one of the urns, and if you manage to draw a black ball, you get a $100$.
+Justifiably, you infer that the proportion of black balls in $A$ - call - it $\theta_A$ is about $0.5$.
+You then decide to sample from $B$, but this time you only manage to draw 4 samples - you find 3 black balls.
+Your best estimate for $\theta_B$ is $0.75$.
+At this point, I offer you another chance to draw from one of the urns, and if you manage to draw a black ball from that urn, you get a \$100.
 Which urn would you pick?

 Clearly, $\theta_B > \theta_A$, but it is not clear that $B$ is obviously the better choice, because the amount of evidence you have for $\theta_A = 0.5$ is higher than for $\theta_B = 0.75$.
-This is a problem for probabilism, because in terms of just comparing the probabilities alone picking urn $B$ clearly has a higher probability of winning, but when we look at all the facts in the situation, the decision is much more difficult than what the probabilities tell us, so it seems that the probabilistic approach is overlooking some crucial information.
+This is a problem for probabilism, because, in terms of just comparing the probabilities alone, picking urn $B$ clearly has a higher probability of winning; however, all the facts in the situation is different than what the probability lets on, so the probabilistic approach overlooks some crucial information.

 This introduces the distinction between the *balance* and *weight* of the evidence.
 The difference in numerical value between $\theta_A$ and $\theta_B$ is such that the balance of the available evidence points in favor of choosing $B$.
 But our judgment of $\theta_A = 0.5$ is based on more information, so it is *weightier*.

 The aim of this chapter is to develop and examine a Bayesian solution to this problem that I call *Higher Order Relevance(HOR)*, which is a version of John Maynard Keynes's notion of conditional relevance.
 Briefly put, Keynes's idea is that for some evidence $E$ and hypothesis $H$